COMPLETED BUDGET

 2. 2025 Tax Increases: Municipal ↓ Transit ↑ from Prior Plan

 In the prior financial plan, back-to-back 12% increases were premised through 2025 for the municipal tax levy.
-Through a combination of operational and service level changes, the proposed municipal tax increase for 2025 is currently at 10 – 12%.
+Through a combination of operational and service level changes, the proposed municipal tax increase for 2025 is just under 11%.
 It is important to note that this is not an increase to your entire property tax bill.
 The municipal portion of your property tax bill comprises about half of the amount; the remaining portion goes to other levels of government.
 To limit the 2025 municipal tax increase, the following level of service changes are included in the plan:

 These level of service changes are partially offset by the inclusion of the annual mosquito program within the municipal tax levy, adding +1 FTE in Public Works in 2027, and including budget for encampments and other community cleanup costs.

 The transit levy increase will not follow the general municipal increase during the financial plan, reflecting the higher cost of maintaining existing service levels.
 A Committee of the Whole meeting was held on January 7, 2025, during which BC Transit presented Council with options on fare increases.
-This decision will focus on the user.
-Fare options, at best, will see the cost recovery percentage maintained at current levels in the near term given the cost trajectory.
+While the percentage increase may seem large, the actual fare increase is only $1.
+Fare options will see the cost recovery percentage maintained at current levels in the near term given the cost trajectory.
 Council may elect to focus on advocacy with the Province.
 Staff suggests a decentralized Small Community Grant equivalent focused on transit funding for municipalities with populations under 19,000.

 3. Significant Investment in Community

-The City of Merritt will invest up to $38.8M in capital projects over the next five years across transportation services, water infrastructure, protective services, the East Merritt sewer infrastructure corridor, water meters, and community services facilities.
+The City of Merritt will invest up to $48.7M in capital projects over the next five years across transportation services, water infrastructure, protective services, the East Merritt sewer infrastructure corridor, water meters, and community services facilities.
 A portion of this investment is contingent on grant funding.
-Flood recovery and mitigation projects are not included in this total.

 4. Capital Funding Strategies and Future Debt Priorities